MistyCommunity/Documentation/src/content/apis/get-started/misty-i.md

 ---
-title: Setting Up Misty
+title: Misty I
-layout: onboarding.hbs
+layout: apis.hbs
 columns: one
-order: 1
+order: 2
 ---

 # {{title}}

+## Setting Up Misty I

 Welcome!
 Your Misty I Developer Edition Prototype robot has been hand-built by the Misty Robotics team.